The Campaign for Cardigan 2020

 We are thrilled to share that June 30, 2020 marked the successful completion of The Campaign for Cardigan 2020, a significant milestone for “our favored school.”

-We began this Campaign over a decade ago with an audacious vision.
+We began The Campaign for Cardigan 2020 over a decade ago with an audacious vision.
 Our intent was to improve Cardigan’s residential life for faculty and students; increase support for the daily work of our on-campus community; and ensure the School’s long-term financial sustainability.
 Please click the button below to read the full story.

 Current Initiative: The Academic Quad Project

-The construction of Wallach presents an opportunity to create a true academic quad at Cardigan, concentrating the academic center of campus, elevating our program and enhancing the natural beauty of The Point.
+The addition of Wallach presents an opportunity to create a true academic quad at Cardigan, concentrating the academic center of campus, elevating our program and enhancing the natural beauty of The Point.

 The current fundraising initiative, the Academic Quad Project, reclaims space in the Chapel basement for a Music Center and redesigns Bronfman Hall into a Science Center, both moving Cardigan forward in our vision for active and collaborative learning at Cardigan.
 In alignment with the Wallach project, key program objectives have informed project design: